Gut Health is key to our overall wellbeing!

 Irritable Bowel Syndrome (IBS)

 A disease where pockets (diverticula) form in the wall of large intestine, most of the time symptoms do not occur until bacteria builds in the diverticula leading to inflammation and infection.
 Generally diverticulitis is associated with age and low fiber diets.
 Change in bowel movements, nausea, abdominal pain are common symptoms of the condition.
+Inflammation occurs causing times of flare ups!
+Whilst lack of fiber has been attributed to diverticulitis, suffers may need to start with cooked foods and slowly introduce fiber into the diet to avoid flares.

 When investigating underlying causes of leaky gut there is a large amount of research around the state of gut microbiome – with the breakdown of barrier protection increases intestinal permeability, therefore processed foods, high sugar and alcohol, intestinal parasites, fungus and bacterial overgrowth are considered to be contributing factors.